 Firefox authentication: how to enable and configure NTLM

-When using IIS, Firefox may ask for user name and password when accessing the QlikView AccessPoint or the QlikView Management Console.
+Firefox may ask for user name and password when accessing the Management Console, Hub, or QlikView AccessPoint.

 To use NTLM authentication with Firefox, the preference "network.automatic-ntlm-auth.trusted-uris" needs to be set.
 This allows Firefox to pass the NTLM authentication information to a web server.